9 Tips for the Partner with a Higher Sex Drive

 9. If all else fails, be brutally honest.

-I've worked with countless couples in which one spouse was so dissatisfied with their sexual relationship that he or she eventually had an affair or left the marriage.
+I've worked with countless couples in which one partner was so dissatisfied with the sexual relationship that he or she eventually had an affair or left a marriage.
 You might be thinking of these alternatives too.
-An affair is a lousy solutions.
+But an affair is a lousy solution.
 Even if it satisfies you temporarily, it will only make things more difficult at home.
-Although an affair or separation sometimes serves as a wake-up call to the other spouse, you can't always count on that.
+Although an affair or separation sometimes serves as a wake-up call to a partner, you can't always count on that.

 Each partner in a relationship needs to take personal responsibility for making things better.
 When both of you make more of an effort to understand each other's needs and feelings, you will undoubtedly feel closer and more connected emotionally and physically.
 And at the end of the day, isn't that what healthy relationships are all about?